 “Yeah, so?”
 Ahmad said lightly, “She doesn’t know that.”

 Ahmad and Mona had been the first to get married among our class in college.
-I’d always thought they were too young, but I’d pretended to be thrilled the day they took me to the theatre then broke the news to me as we munched on beef shawerma sandwiches at Abu Haidar later.
+I’d always thought they were too young, but I pretended to be thrilled the day they took me to the theatre then broke the news to me as we munched on beef shawarma sandwiches at Abu Haidar later.

-My pretense didn’t have to last long, however, because one year into the marriage problems had begun to arise, and both of them had started coming to me as some sort of unofficial marriage counselor, a role I’d never sought but never firmly refused either.
+My pretense didn’t have to last long, however, because one year into the marriage problems began to arise, and both of them started coming to me as some sort of unofficial marriage counselor, a role I’d never sought but never firmly refused either.

 “God, you’re unbelievable,” I said, shaking my head.

-A few months ago, Mona had come to my office complaining that she’d found out Ahmad was secretly masturbating.
-I knew, I told her, we all secretly masturbate; I mean, who the fuck masturbates in public?
-She fumed and said that wasn’t the point – why was he masturbating at all?
-I tried to come up with excuses for my friend, but for a woman who’d been shielded and treated like a princess by her father since the day she’d been born, none of them were valid.
+A few months ago, Mona came to my office complaining that she’d found out Ahmad was secretly masturbating.
+I knew, I told her; we all secretly masturbate — I mean, who the fuck masturbates in public?
+That wasn’t the point, she fumed: why was he masturbating at all?
+I tried to come up with excuses for my friend, but for a woman who’d been shielded and treated like a princess by her father since the day she was born, none of them were valid.
 She told me that she got a fatwa through an Islamic website: the Sheikh, who she had never met, told her in his reply to her email that she should reproach her husband, and that if he were to go back to that filthy habit she should tie his hand to the bed while he was asleep.
 I artlessly advised her to ignore the sheikh and his fatwa if she wanted the decline of her marriage to stop at the point where her husband secretly masturbated, but she seemed desperate, almost hysterical.
-I held her consolingly as she sobbed, and was gently patting her back when she looked up and kissed me on the cheek, then slowly moved to my mouth.
-Startled, I tilted my head and pulled back, and she slapped me on the face and stormed out of the office.
+I held her consolingly as she sobbed, and was gently patting her back when she looked up and kissed me on the cheek, then slowly moved her lips to my mouth.
+Startled, I pulled back abruptly, and she slapped me on the face and stormed out of the office.
 Ever since that day I’d consistently avoided poker nights at Ahmad’s, and so we only had our cruises left.

 “She’s unbelievable,” Ahmad countered, “I don’t know why she can’t just let it go.
 I mean do we really have to fight every single day?
 It’s exhausting.”

-Despite their problems, Ahmad was insistent on not having a divorce.
-He kept saying it wasn’t good for the family – it would destroy his father, her mother, and the kids!
+Despite his and Mona’s obvious problems, Ahmad was insistent on not getting a divorce.
+He kept saying it wasn’t good for the family; it would destroy his father, her mother, and the kids!
 What about the kids?
 Who was going to take them?